RetroReversing/retroReversing/pages/switch/SwitchGameEngines.md

 Game Name | Details
 ---|---
-Mega Man 11 | contains *.arc files for compressed assets
+Mega Man 11 | contains *.arc files for compressed assets Ultra Street Fighter II: The Final Challengers | contains *.arc files

 ---
 # Other Engines
+The table below has other engines used for individual games, most are internal and not available to the public.

 Game Name | Details
 ---|---
 ARMS | Possibly using parts of the Mario Kart engine?
-The Binding of Isaac | Custom?
+Payday 2 | Diesel 2.0
+Rayman Legends | UbiArt
-Retro City Rampage | Custom
+Retro City Rampage | Vblank Engine
 Skyrim | Creation Engine (GameBryo)
 Streets of rage 4 | in-house Guard Crush Engine Wolfenstein II: The New Colossus | id Tech 6

 ---
 # Unknown (Custom?)
 Engines